 If you placed a bunch of conducting particles into a non-conductive liquid or gel and then exposed them to an electric field between two terminals, they should spontaneously organize themselves to bridge the divide.
 I hit the college research library to see if I could find anybody doing it.
 I discovered a whole scientific field, called dielectrophoresis (DEP), and study after study showing that what I was thinking was clearly possible.
 Everybody was looking at the DEP force as a mechanism to manipulate small particles but nobody was looking at ways to build functional electronic synapses.
 Only a few years later, papers like this started to be published:

 Let me dwell on this idea a bit, because it is important.
 The more you look at the natural world the more you realize that there is something going on.
 Something that people rarely talk about, but nonetheless drives into the heart of how everything works.
 Nature is organizing itself to dissipate energy.
 For example, the human economy is a massive self-organizing energy-dissipating machine, sucking fossil fuels out of the ground and channeling the energy into the construction of all sorts of gizmos and gadgets.
-The structure that we see around us, both human and non-human made, is there because free energy is being dissipated and work in being done.
-Rather than everything decaying away according the the second law of Thermodynamics we see self-organized structure everywhere, and this structure is the result of energy dissipating pathways.
+The structure that we see around us, both human and non-human made, is there because free energy is being dissipated and work is being done.
+Rather than everything decaying away according the the Second Law of Thermodynamics we see self-organized structure everywhere, and this structure is the result of energy dissipating pathways.
 Or, to be more direct, it is energy dissipation pathways.
-It is incredible if you think about it, and the fact that Nature will self-organize a wire from independent particles if a voltage (a potential energy difference) is present gets to the heart of what self-organization actually is.
+It is incredible if you think about it, and the fact that Nature will self-organize a wire from independent particles if a voltage (a potential energy difference) is present gets to the heart of what self-organization actually is: matter configuring itself to dissipate free energy.

 It is not just that wires grow, although that is amazing to me.
 It’s how they grow, like little squirming tree-worms, branching and wiggling as they try to bridge the voltage gradient.
 Nothing quite prepares you to see totally inanimate matter acting as if it has purpose–as if it were alive.
 While I knew that such things were possible theoretically at that time, as I had mostly already developed AHaH Computing–it still shook me to the core to actually see it in real life.
 I was watching a machine built of metal parts and oil act as if it were alive and intelligent.
 A sort of physical intelligence, as the DARPA program it was being demonstrated under was all about.